bbalon/perl-flexlm-commenter/README.md

 ```

 #Future development
+- [x] specify date in commend line (defaults to today if not specified)
+- [x] before (will commend features before date specified)
+- [x] after (will comment features after date specified; if before is specified, before wil be taken)
-1. comment between two dates or specify multiple dates to comment
+- [ ] comment between two dates or specify multiple dates to comment
-2. currently only comments INCREMENT lines, but needs to be expanded to also comment FEATURE line
-3. reverse options to uncomment features and increments for some dates (before, after or between)
+- [ ] reverse options to uncomment features and increments for some dates (before, after or between)
-4. add comment above commented feature describing date and reason for comment
+- [ ] add comment above commented feature describing date and reason for comment